driusan/driusan.github.io/plan9.md

 - The default is to assume a 640x480x8bit VGA display driver.
 Since this is 2016, if you want to go higher resolution, use vesa instead of VGA (and use a 32 bit display, not an 8 bit.)
+- After much fighting with ip/ipconfig, I learned that you need to make sure the adapter type is set to "Intel PRO/1000 MT Server (82545EM)" under advanced in your VirtualBox network adapter configuration.
+Anything else won't work.

 ## Getting started: